sailIL/odometry/README.md

 # odometry
 * computes odometry using xsens mti680 INS
 * publish the transformation tree
+*right now calculates odometry based on kinematic equations on velocity data published form the INS - cumulative integral error, need to change

+  **TODO:**
-* using navsat node to merge odometry data
+* use navsat node to merge odometry data